Using appropriate cattle ranching practices to facilitate peaceful coexistence between nomadic herdsmen and farmers in Osutsuare Community.

 Who are the beneficiaries?
 (1,000 characters)

-- The primary beneficiaries will be the farmers in the community.
-Safety of their crops from attack by the livestock and reduction of tension between the farmers and the nomadic herdsmen.
+- The primary beneficiaries will be the crop-farmers and the nomadic herdsmen in the Asutsuare community.
+Safety of the crops from attack by the livestock and reduction of tension between the farmers and the nomadic herdsmen.
+The herdsmen will also benefit from reduced stigmatization and improved safety of their livestock.

 - The nomadic herdsmen will have designated and fenced area where they are assured of fodder and water for their livestock.
-They will also receive services from Agric extension officers.
+They will also receive services from Agriculture extension officers.

 - Peace will prevail in the community where these two factions will coexist.
 There will be no need for the youth to be involved in conflicts